alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <img alt="DC inputs and outputs" src="part-05/images/dc.png" width="500">

 By default a device context typically has a black pen and a white brush.
-To draw a yellow circle filled with orange the code below uses the general GDI approach of (1) creating pen and brush objects, respectively yellow and red; (2) **selecting** them in the device context; (3) drawing, which implicitly uses the selected objects; (4) deselecting the objects by selecting back in the original objects; and finally (5) destroying the objects.
-This is not necessarily inefficient, but it’s quite verbose:
+To draw a yellow circle filled with orange the code below uses the general GDI approach of (1) creating pen and brush objects, respectively yellow and orange; (2) **selecting** them in the device context; (3) drawing, which implicitly uses the selected objects; (4) deselecting the objects by selecting back in the original objects; and finally (5) destroying the objects.
+This is not necessarily inefficient, but, which is a general problem with the GDI, it’s quite verbose:

 [*part-05/code/on-screen-graphics/v1/main.cpp*](part-05/code/on-screen-graphics/v1/main.cpp)
 ~~~cpp